55aze/hugo/content/works/dashboard.md

 #### Platform features mixed with projects features

-Currently we just throw all menu items into the top menu bar in Izumi.
-When you switch your roles or projects in izumi, some of the items will be hidden or shown.
+How do we structure our menu items nowadays?
+We just throw them into whichever corner of the top menu bar in Izumi.(At least they are still available. :P) When switching roles or projects in Izumi, these menu items will be partially hidden or seen.
 So I always heard people are complaining they can't find the item they're looking for, this even happened to me several times.

 {{< img src="/img/works/project-platform.png" class="popup pointer" >}}